If you’ve ever thought, “Health anxiety is ruining my life,” you’re not alone—and you’re not powerless.

 how to break the cycle of health anxiety

 It’s easy to give advice like “Just stop checking the internet” or “Challenge your thoughts,” but when you’re in the midst of health anxiety, these strategies can feel difficult to apply.
 This is where mind-body techniques—such as hypnotherapy, mindfulness and relaxation—can serve as powerful allies.
-These practices help create the calm and mental clarity necessary to successfully implement the cognitive and behavioral changes that break the anxiety cycle.
+These practices help create the calm and mental clarity necessary to successfully implement the cognitive and behavioural changes that break the anxiety cycle.

 Hypnotherapy